Sigma-Ratings/api-docs/source/index.html.md

 Level | Description
 --------- | ----------- |
 `Severe` | Overall score above 70.
-At least one high-risk AML typology found in search. | `Regular` | Overall score greater than zero and less than 70.
-At least one AML typology risk indicator found in search. |
+At least one high-risk AML typology included in the risk indicators found in search. | `Regular` | Overall score greater than zero and less than 70.
+At least one risk indicator found in search. |
 `Low` | Overall score of zero with at least on description found.
 Sigma has found data that may indicate line of business. |
 `Unidentified` | No indicators or descriptions found in search.
 Minimal data identified across Sigma sources.
 Results may include location data via a corporate registry, but no line of business information available. |